SuperDARN/rst/README.md

   straight forward package to install:
         sudo apt-get install libhdf5-serial-dev

+zlib

+- In order to compile netCDF, you'll also need this package.
+For Ubuntu, this is a fairly straight forward package to install: sudo apt-get install zlib1g-dev

 netCDF (dev)

 - netCDF can be downloaded from UCAR at:  www.unidata.ucar.edu/software/netcdf/.
 Here go to